mgcvale/yami/README.md

 - password as postgres
 - db name as postgres

-you can leave the PG env variables empty.
+you can omit the PG environ vars.